-LIMITS power meter was created through an Indigogo funding campaign looking to make the power meter at a price that would make “it possible for everyone to own a power meter”.
-Have LIMITS managed to create a power meter for the masses?
-Let’s find out!
-In a power meter Zwift Gear Test
+LIMITS power meter was originally created through an Indigogo funding campaign looking to make the powermeter at a price that would make “it possible for everyone to own a power meter”.
+Have LIMITS managed to create a power meter for the masses? let’s find out!
+In power meter Zwift Gear Test

 LIMITS Power Meter – Pushing the limits of power meter pricing

 I’m sorry, every man and his dog are doing some sort of pun on the LIMITS name when it comes to the review of the new power meter company.
 But perhaps from a marketing perspective, the LIMITS name was not well chosen.
 You can push limits in a positive sense when looking at price, weight, ease of use, but also push the limits in a negative sense when looking at reliability, accuracy, durability and honesty.